shopware/admin-extension-sdk/docs/docs/guide/1_getting-started/installation.md

 ### App:

 You need to create a HTML page with an JS file for your app.
-This page can be located anywhere, but it needs to be accessible from an URL.
+This page needs to be served by your app-server as it needs to be accesible via URL.
-For development purposes you can create a [local server](https://github.com/tapio/live-server) which will be [exposed publicly](https://ngrok.com/).
+For development purposes you can use [App server sdk](https://github.com/FriendsOfShopware/app-server-sdk-js).

-Then you need to add the `<base-app-url>` field to the `<admin>` section of the [manifest](https://developer.shopware.com/docs/guides/plugins/apps/app-base-guide#manifest-file) file.
+Once you got the registration/ handshake working you need to add the `<base-app-url>` field to the `<admin>` section of the [manifest](https://developer.shopware.com/docs/guides/plugins/apps/app-base-guide#manifest-file) file.
 This field should contain the public URL of your app.
 Let's assume your app HTML page is served under `http://localhost/my-example-app.html`:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>